 - Development of cultural awareness both internal and external (self and others);

 - Understanding the socially systemic nature of power and privilege through critical thinking;

 - Engagement in socially just practices that increase equity and end oppression;

 What can the Center for Cultural Pluralism do for you?

-- Provide a consulting resource for curriculum transformation and infusion of multicultural issues
+- Provide consultation or coaching services for curriculum transformation and infusion of multicultural issues

 - Offer general professional development workshops, including unit specfic trainings for faculty & staff